jobjo/jobjo.github.io/_posts/2017-12-20-lenses-as-modules.md

 let run f x = { x with address = f x.address }
 {% endhighlight %}

-For that, we simply pick the functor that does not do anything besides applying the argument; The so called identity functor:
+This can be achieved by picking a functor that does not do anything besides applying the argument; The so called identity functor:

 {% highlight ocaml %}